 The EITC is a federal and state income tax credit that is refunded to qualified taxpayers after their taxes have been paid.
 Even those who don't have to pay any taxes on their income may still qualify for a refund.
 EITC is based on a person's earned income, is set up on a sliding scale, and is claimed by filing a federal income tax return.
 Learn more about the EITC online or call the IRS at 800-829-1040.

-Use the EITC Assistant for assistance with finding out if you are eligible for EITC, determine if your child or children meet the tests for a qualifying child, and estimate the amount of your credit.
+Use the EITC Assistant to determine eligibility for the EITC.
+The EITC will determine if your child or children meet the tests for a qualifying child, and estimate the amount of your credit.
 The EITC Assistant is available in Spanish and several other languages.

 Become a VITA Volunteer.